 Attendance.
 A detailed record of each student's 'attendance is maintained by the instructors and becomes a part of their permanent records.
 Every absence from class, no matter what the reason, is recorded and counted as such by the instructor, beginning with the first day of class.
 It is sometimes necessary for the school to give employment recommendations for a student.
 The employer often takes attendance into consideration.
 Students MUST attend class regularly.
 NO CALL/NO SHOW TO SCHEDULED CLASSES IS NOT PERMITTED.
 If, for any reason, an absence is necessary, day clinical students must call the school and the instructor no later than one hour before the scheduled start time.
 Students with course absences greater than 15 percent may have their records reviewed for purposes of possible probation, termination, or suspension.
 A student may be dropped from a course if the student is absent more than 20 percent of the scheduled course hours.
 Written assignments must be submitted on time.
 Tests and assignments must be made up on the student's first classroom day back to school after absence unless the student makes alternate arrangements with the instructor.
 Students will be allowed two tests/exams make-ups per course.
-The student receives the grade earned for the first make-up test/exam.
-The grade received for the second makeup test/exam in the same course will be no higher than an 80%.
-No other make-up test/exam is permitted.
+The student receives the grade earned for the first make-up test/exam is permitted.
 A zero will be recorded for additional missed tests/exams in the same course.
 There are no make-up quizzes.
 Any late homework is the grade earned minus 10 points.
 All unit tests must be recorded prior to the final examination.
 Any student who does not take the make-up test/exam on the first day back will receive a zero for the test exam.